Last Updated on May 2, 2024 by Edward Harris

 Many plans allow you to choose your own doctors, hospitals, and other medical facilities for health, dental, or vision coverage.
 Coordination of benefits is sometimes possible when you have multiple policies.
 However, generally, you are not permitted to own two separate primary healthcare plans, regardless if they are from different carriers.
 When other plans stop paying covered expenses, additional policies can begin to help you pay those bills.
 Options are available to both seniors and persons under age 65.

 These types of contracts can be easily customized to fit the budget and medical conditions of each person to be covered.
 Once the secondary coverage has paid all of its benefits, you may have out-of-pocket expenses to pay.
 Without a cap, the potential cost of expenses could be enormous.
 “Limited benefit” plans do not have a cap on the maximum expenses you pay out-of-pocket.
+Network discounts are often not offered, and plans do not satisfy ACA requirements.
+Hospital indemnity plans (not ACA-compliant) are often add-on options to HSAs and other high-deductible contracts.

 What Is It?